github/gh-gei/README.md

 [![Actions Status: CI](https://github.com/github/octoshiftcli/workflows/CI/badge.svg)](https://github.com/github/octoshiftcli/actions?query=workflow%3ACI)

 The [GitHub Enterprise Importer](https://docs.github.com/en/early-access/github/migrating-with-github-enterprise-importer) (GEI, formerly Octoshift) is a highly customizable API-first migration offering designed to help you move your enterprise to GitHub Enterprise Cloud.
-The GEI-CLI wraps the GEI APIs to simplify customizing your migration experience.
+The GEI-CLI wraps the GEI APIs as a cross-platform .NET Core console application to simplify customizing your migration experience.

 > GEI is in a private preview for GitHub Enterprise Cloud.
 It needs to be enabled before using this CLI.
 Please reach out to [GitHub Sales](https://github.com/enterprise/contact) to enquire about getting into the private beta.